-It will take place thousands of years before the Game of Thrones story we know.
+It would have taken place thousands of years before the Game of Thrones story we know.

 "Taking place thousands of years before the events of Game of Thrones, the series chronicles the world’s descent from the golden Age of Heroes into its darkest hour.
 From the horrifying secrets of Westeros’s history to the true origin of the White Walkers, the mysteries of the East to the Starks of legend, only one thing is for sure: It’s not the story we think we know."

 The King Kong and The Ring actress was the first cast member announced for the sequel series.
-Exact details about her character are unknown, she'll portray "a charismatic socialite hiding a dark secret," according to Variety.
+Exact details about her character were unknown, but she was said to portray "a charismatic socialite hiding a dark secret," according to Variety.

-Other stars include Jonathan Whitehouse (Poldark), Miranda Richardson, (AKA Rita Skeeter in the Harry Potter franchise), Naomi Ackie (Star Wars: Episode IX, Doctor Who), Denise Gough (Colette), Jamie Campbell Bower (The Twilight Saga: New Moon, Fantastic Beasts: The Crimes of Grindelwald), Sheila Atim (Harlots), Ivanno Jeremiah (Humans), Georgie Henley (The Chronicles of Narnia), Alex Sharp (How to Talk to Girls at Parties), and Toby Regbo (Fantastic Beasts: The Crimes of Grindelwald).
+Other cast members included Josh Whitehouse (Poldark), Miranda Richardson, (AKA Rita Skeeter in the Harry Potter franchise), Naomi Ackie (Star Wars: Episode IX, Doctor Who), Denise Gough (Colette), Jamie Campbell Bower (The Twilight Saga: New Moon, Fantastic Beasts: The Crimes of Grindelwald), Sheila Atim (Harlots), Ivanno Jeremiah (Humans), Georgie Henley (The Chronicles of Narnia), Alex Sharp (How to Talk to Girls at Parties), and Toby Regbo (Fantastic Beasts: The Crimes of Grindelwald).

 The series could also have references to The Last Hero, a legendary figure who forged an alliance with the Children of the Forest to defeat the White Walkers in the war.
 This savior is often conflated with Azor Ahai, a mythical figure who saves the world from darkness and wields a flaming sword called Lightbringer, although it isn’t confirmed if they’re the same person.
 Maybe the upcoming show will explore these myths further.